tlwilliams895/gis-devops/src/week09/day3/index.rst

 ==============
-Week 9 - Day 3
+Week 9 - Day 3: Intro to Docker
 ==============

 Learning objectives for this module :ref:`week09-day3-objectives`